rabbitmq/rabbitmq-website/site/clustering.md

 From the consensus point of view, Four or six node clusters would have the same availability characteristics as three and five node clusters.

-The [Quorum queue guide](/quorum-queues.html) covers this topic in more detail.
+The [Quorum Queues guide](/quorum-queues.html) covers this topic in more detail.

 ### <a id="clustering-and-clients" class="anchor" href="#clustering-and-clients">Clustering and Clients</a>